 - Reading comprehension & CLOZE tests

 The schools then began to collaborate with each other on testing arrangements, and there are now two consortia of schools in Northern Ireland – the Association for Quality Education (AQE) and the Post Primary Transfer Consortium (PPTC) – which both use an entrance assessment as part of their selection criteria.
 A handful of schools belong to both consortia, so you can decide which entrance test you would like your child to take.

-The PPTC is made up of 35 schools:
+The PPTC schools:

 - Abbey Christian Brothers' School (Boys)

 - Campbell College (Boys; also with AQE)

 - Our Lady and St Patrick's College Knock (Mixed)